🙏Thank you to Kim for the opportunity to share this work with the learning design community.

 3. Visual Systems Are Cognitive Systems

-Spacing, density, color, rhythm, navigation shape how people read, process, and make meaning.
-When visuals do instructional work, participants don’t waste cognitive energy on the interface.
-They stay focused on what matters.
-This is where LXD blends into UX and visual narrative.
+Spacing, density, color, rhythm, and navigation shape how people read, process information, and derive meaning.
+When visuals are used for instruction, participants don't expend cognitive energy on the interface itself.
+They remain focused on what's important.
+This is where LXD integrates with UX and visual storytelling.

-What you’ve shown and demonstrated in your work so far is you are storytelling and you’re supporting your storytelling through visuals you are using.
-You to put the person in that first person decision making perspective and kind of giving or creating accountability for them in what they’re learning.
+What you've shown and demonstrated in your work so far is that you are storytelling and supporting your storytelling through the visuals you are using.
+You put the person in a first-person decision-making perspective, kind of giving or creating accountability for them in what they're learning.

-I specialize in communication training and professional development, working with organizations that know learning experience design is more than nice slides, it’s about thoughtful, strategic design that supports real behavior change.
+I specialize in communication training and professional development, working with organizations that know learning experience design is more than just nice slides; it's about thoughtful, strategic design that supports real behavior change.

 If you're building communication capability in your organization and this approach resonates, let's talk about what we could create together.